 WHAT I'M LOVING:

-It's no secret that Pittsburgh winters a real bummer sometimes.
-It's safe to say you can't go wrong with gifting some winter weather gear.
+It's no secret that Pittsburgh winters can be brutal, so you can't go wrong gifting some winter weather gear.
 SLPmade has a great collection of beautiful, handmade beanies, as well as tassel earrings, scarves, and keychains.
 There's a large variety of colors and designs.
 (Like hearts, plaid, stripes, etc.) Plus, you can even choose what kind of pom you'd like on top.
-The poms are removable and interchangeable!
+The poms are removable and interchangeable.

 There's no doubt these these hats are some of the coziest around.
-They're thick, high-quality, and bonus points: how cute are they?!
+They're thick, high-quality, and stylish.

 Sister, BFF, sister-in-law, or cousin.